Conditionality

 In political economy and international relations, conditionality is the use of conditions attached to the provision of benefits such as a loan, debt relief or bilateral aid.
-These conditions are typically imposed by international financial institutions or regional organizations and are intended to improve economic conditions within the recipient country.
+These conditions are typically imposed by international financial institutions or regional organizations and are generally intended to enhance aid effectiveness.

 International financial institutions

-Conditionality is typically employed by the International Monetary Fund, the World Bank or a donor country with respect to loans, debt relief and financial aid.
+Conditionality is typically employed by the International Monetary Fund (IMF), the World Bank or a donor country with respect to loans, debt relief and financial aid.
 Conditionalities may involve relatively uncontroversial requirements to enhance aid effectiveness, such as anti-corruption measures, but they may involve highly controversial ones, such as austerity or the privatization of key public services, which may provoke strong political opposition in the recipient country.
 These conditionalities are often grouped under the label structural adjustment as they were prominent in the structural adjustment programs following the debt crisis of the 1980s.

 Ex-ante vs. ex-post

 Much debate in types of conditionality centers around ex-ante versus ex-post conditionality.
 In ex-post conditionality, the country receiving aid agrees to conditions set by the donor or lender that they will carry out after they receive the aid.
 Later follow-ups determine whether they might receive more aid.
 If conditions are not met or other political differences between the donor and recipient materialize, aid may be suspended.
 Ex-ante conditionality requires a country to meet certain conditions and prove it can maintain them before it will receive any aid.

 Traditionally, the IMF lends funds based on ex-post criteria, which might induce moral hazard behavior by the borrowing country.
 The moral hazard problem appears when a government behaves in a risky manner in the anticipation that it can turn to the IMF in the case of a crisis.
-Institutional reforms of the International Monetary Fund, such as the Flexible Credit Line (FCL) in 1999, attempt to reduce moral hazard by relying more on pre-set qualification criteria (i.e. ex-ante).
+Institutional reforms of the IMF, such as the Flexible Credit Line (FCL) in 1999, attempt to reduce moral hazard by relying more on pre-set qualification criteria (i.e. ex-ante).